Choose the Commercial Insurance Policy Your Business Deserves

 - Punitive damages

-Even though challenging situations may arise, as a savvy business owner you can manage your liability risks by having commercial liability insurance.
+When challenging situations arise, a savvy business owner can be prepared to manage their liability risks by carrying Commercial General Liability insurance.

-Professional Liability coverage is for people in professional fields, such as doctors, lawyers, and accountants, engineers, architects, and even Insurance Brokers too!
+Also known as Errors and Omissions Insurance, Professional Liability Insurance coverage is for people in professional fields.
+These include: lawyers, accountants, engineers, architects, business consultants, computer and technology consultants, life insurance agents, and even Insurance Brokers!

-One way to make your business an attractive place to work is to offer employee benefits insurance.
-There are many different types of insurance for employees, but the most popular by far is health insurance.
-Not only does health insurance signal that you care about staff well-being, it can save you money on sick pay in the long term.
-Healthy employees are more productive employees after all!
+You compete in the marketplace for good employees as well as sales, so one way to help your business attract and retain great staff is to offer employee benefits insurance.
+Of the different types of insurance choices for employees, the most popular is health insurance.
+When you offer a health insurance policy you signal that you care about your staff’s well-being.
+It can save you money on sick pay in the long term and after all, healthy employees who feel cared for are happier and more productive employees!

-Even though health insurance isn’t legally required, many small and medium-sized businesses set up a group health insurance plan simply because it’s the most important benefit an employer can offer.
-Group health insurance plans can also give wider access to specialized care than individual plans, plus the ability to add other options such as, dental, life, and disability insurance.
+While health insurance isn’t legally required, many small and medium-sized businesses set up a group health insurance plan simply because it’s the most important benefit an employer can offer.
+Group health insurance plans can also give wider access to specialized care than individual plans.
+Plus, they enable the addition of other options such as dental plans, life insurance, and disability insurance.

-An important thing to remember is to tailor employee benefits insurance to your business’ demographic.
-Some businesses will ask employees for contributions to health insurance premiums.
+King Insurance Services helps you tailor your employee benefits insurance to your specific business demographic.
+Some businesses do ask employees for contributions to health insurance premiums.
 Not only does this help with sharing the cost, it avoids an abuse of the system and a spike in employee claim payments.

 Get a Quote now